Izix

 Where We Started

 Initially, madewithlove completed an audit and delivered our findings.
 We found a team that was good at shipping features but was struggling to keep pace with the volume of requests and simultaneously manage technical debt.
+The team also lacked proper product management practices.

 First up was improving the release cycle and developer speed.
 Releases were scary, time consuming, and error prone before madewithlove joined.
 Our team pushed for a proper continuous integration/continuous delivery (CI/CD) pipeline that allowed for faster release cycles.